pippinbarr/cc/README.md

-# cc
+# Creative Computation

+> True Happiness Is: Creative Computation

-Creative Computation, an introduction to programming
+* [Creative Computation 1](1/) - A 10-week introduction to programming in JavaScript